fab13n/lamtez/README.md

-lamtez: a typed lambda-calculus compiling to Tezos' Michelson VM
+lamtez: a typed lambda-calculus compiling to Tezos Michelson VM
 ================================================================

 This is a hobby project, primarily intended to re-familiarise myself